guidance-guarantee-programme/pension_guidance/content/pension_types.md

 # Know your pension type

-^Pension Wise only provides guidance on what you can do with a defined contribution pension.^

-Along with the State Pension from the government, there are 2 main types of pension.
+Along with the State Pension from the government, there are 2 main types of pension:

+- defined contribution – based on how much money has been paid into your pension pot
+- defined benefit (final salary or career average) – based on your salary and how long you’ve worked for your employer

 ## Defined contribution

-This can be a personal or workplace pension and is based on how much money has been paid into your pot.
-They’re sometimes known as ‘money purchase’ schemes.

-When you take money from a defined contribution pension it comes from the money you (and sometimes your employer) saved into it over the years, plus any investment returns your money may have earned.
+These are sometimes known as ‘money purchase’ pensions.
+They can be personal pensions arranged by you or workplace pensions arranged by your employer.

+The money paid in by you or your employer is put into investments by your pension provider.
+The amount you get when you come to take your pot depends on how much was paid in and how well the investments have done.

+The value of your pot can go up or down depending on your investments.

-With defined contribution pensions, you can decide how you take your money out.
+With defined contribution pensions you decide how to take your money out.

 ### Types of defined contribution pension